wamp-proto/wamp-proto/spec/README.md

     [UNSUBSCRIBE, Request|id, SUBSCRIBED.Subscription|id]

  * `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
- * `SUBSCRIBED.Subscription` is the ID for the subscription to unscribe from, originally handed out by the *Broker* to the *Subscriber*.
+ * `SUBSCRIBED.Subscription` is the ID for the subscription to unsubcribe from, originally handed out by the *Broker* to the *Subscriber*.

 *Example*